6 Jul 2026, Mon

 Dashcam footage released by the Fayette County Sheriff’s Office shows a dangerous high-speed chase through a Georgia residential area that ended when a stolen SUV rolled over, leading to the arrest of a missing 17-year-old.

 Deputies said the pursuit began shortly before 2:45 p.m.
 Wednesday after they were alerted to a stolen vehicle reported out of Newnan, a city about 40 miles southwest of Atlanta.
 Law enforcement broadcast a description of a red SUV, prompting Lt.
-Josh Akin to begin searching the area.
+Josh Akin to begin searching the area for it.

 According to the sheriff’s office, the SUV sped past Akin and Deputy Sheriff Nelson near Antioch Road.
 When deputies attempted to initiate a traffic stop, the driver refused to pull over and instead accelerated, triggering a pursuit along busy and narrow roadways.